skaderli/WaveBreaking/README.rst

         pip install git+https://github.com/skaderli/WaveBreaking

 Or you can clone the GitHub repository first and then install WaveBreaking locally.
-Start with setting the working directory and cloning the repository.
+For that, start with setting the working directory and cloning the repository.

 ..  code-block::